Aidan-Mooney/ToteSys-project/docs/load.md

 Generates a query to delete all entries in a table and insert values from a parquet file.

 ###### Inputs
 `table_name` Mandatory, no default.
-Takes the name of the file to be accessed from the s3 transform bucket.
+Takes the table name of the file to be accessed from the s3 transform bucket.

 `table_path` Mandatory, no default.
 Takes the key of which file that needs to be accessed from the s3 transform bucket.

 `s3_client` Mandatory, no default.
 Boto3.client("s3") object

 ###### Outputs
-Returns a string of the query to be ran and update values to the dim tables in the data warehouse.
+Returns a string of the query to be ran and appends/inserts values to the dim tables in the data warehouse.

 ###### Logging
 Currently None